What To Know

 Use a VPN and set your location to the U.S., for instance, so your Roku gets tricked into believing you reside there.

-To set up the VPN, go to its website and click the Get NordVPN button.
-Choose your plan type and year.
+To set up the VPN, go to its website.
+Choose your plan type.
 The instructions after that are simple and self-explanatory.

 After logging into your VPN and setting your location to America, continue to set up your Roku account.